ThePacielloGroup/cupper/content/patterns/media/including-images.md

 {{% /fileTree %}}

 {{% note %}}
-When you first make a copy of **Infusion**, **Infusion's** own logo will be included.
+When you first make a copy of **Cupper**, **Cupper's** own logo will be included.
 You should replace this with your own company or project logo.
 {{% /note %}}

 The path to the `/images` folder should begin with a forward slash, so include that when referencing images in your markdown.